yoyokits/VideoBrowser/docs/_includes/acknowledgement.md

-* youtube-dl: downloading youtube and othe online video websites
+* youtube-dl: downloading youtube and other online video websites
 * CefSharp: chromium based browser
 * MahApps: beautify the user interface
 * ControlzEx: used by MahApps